 Supporting Educators

 The Minnesota STEM Ecosystem, Southeast Service Cooperative, the Northern Lights Collaborative and Ignite Afterschool partnered with the Science Museum of Minnesota to pilot the equity-centered STEM JOY training to reframe STEM learning to be more inclusive and socially relevant.
 STEM JOY is based off of the STEM Justice program.
-It emphasizes inclusivity and addresses barriers to participation for historically marginalized groups.
+It emphasizes inclusivity and addresses potential barriers to participation.

 Professional development and pedagogy support the delivery of high-quality STEM education.